lisawagner/easy-eats/README.md

 ### `Recipe List Component`

 Make a separate component to list out all recipes and nest this component on the homepage.
-I'm creating this for 2 reasons:
+I am setting up the `<RecipeList>` component this way for 2 reasons:
 1. To keep the homepage component leaner and more modular
 2. In order to re-use the recipe component elsewhere in the future